db-cs-students/Pinboard-Project/README.md

 4. Creates a `newCard` variable that stores the new data in the same format as in the existing `data.json` format.
 5. Adds a `newCard` to your existing card array.
 6. Sets the modal display to `none` to close the modal.

+### Commit and merge

+Commit your changes.
+Checkout the main branch.
+Merge your feature branch with the main.

 # Make It Your Own